neuralmagic/sparseml/README.md

 In this way, you can limit the training time needed as well as the potential complexity of the pruning process while keeping the performance.

+### transfer_learning_tensorflow.ipynb
+A tutorial for transfer learning from a model in the [Model Repository](#model-repository) within TensorFlow using an Adam optimizer.
+The main use case is transfer learning from a previously pruned model.
+In this way, you can limit the training time needed as well as the potential complexity of the pruning process while keeping the performance.

 ## Scripts

 Ease of use scripts, which are implemented as Python scripts for easy consumption and editing,